Exploring Anisotropic flow via the Boltzmann Transport Equation Employing the Tsallis Blast Wave Description at LHC energies: Formulation

 Here, the temperature denoted by $T$ is a kinetic freeze-out temperature, while $g$ signifies the degeneracy factor.
 The energy of the emitted particles, described by $E=p^\nu u_\nu$, originates from a source in motion with the velocity $u_\nu$ and momentum $p^\nu$.
 The latter can be expressed as, $p^\nu = (m_T\cosh{y}, p_T\cos{\phi_p}, p_T\sin{\phi_p}, m_T\sinh{y})$.
 The velocity of the source is denoted by $u^\mu = \cosh{\rho}(\cosh{y_s}, \tanh{\rho}\cos{\phi_b}, \tanh{\rho}\sin{\phi_b}, \sinh{y_s})$, where $y$ and $m_T$ symbolize the rapidity and transverse mass of the identified particles. $y_s$ represents the rapidity of the emitting source, while $\phi_p$ and $\phi_b$ are the azimuthal angles of the emitted particle velocity and the flow velocity with respect to the x-axis in the reaction plane.
 The azimuthal direction of the boost, $\phi_b$, is aligned with the azimuthal angle of the emitting source in coordinate space.
 The parameter, $q_{AA}$ encapsulates non-extensivity, quantifying the extent of deviation from equilibrium.
 This departure from unity is indicative of the non-equilibrium nature of the system.
-The parameter $\rho$ known as the transverse expansion rapidity~\cite{Che:2020fbz} is expressed as, $\rho=tanh^{-1}\beta_r+\rho_a \cos(n\phi)$~ \cite{Huovinen:2001cy} where $\rho_a$ stands for the azimuthal modulation amplitude in the flow, and $\beta_r=\displaystyle\beta_s\;\Big(\xi\Big)^n$ where, $\beta_s$ is the maximum surface velocity and $\xi=\displaystyle\Big(r/R\Big)$, with $r$ as the radial distance and $n$ is the flow profile.
+The parameter $\rho$ known as the transverse expansion rapidity~\cite{Che:2020fbz} is expressed as, $\rho=tanh^{-1}\beta+\rho_a \cos(n^{\prime}\phi)$~ \cite{Huovinen:2001cy} where $\rho_a$ stands for the azimuthal modulation amplitude in the flow, and $\beta=\displaystyle\beta_s\;\Big(\xi\Big)^n$ where, $\beta_s$ is the maximum surface velocity and $\xi=\displaystyle\Big(r/R\Big)$, with $r$ as the radial distance and $n$ is the flow profile, which indicates how the transverse flow velocity changes with the radial distance.
+Here $n$=1 corresponds to the linear flow profile.
 In the Tsallis blast-wave (TBW) model, the particles closer to the center of the fireball move slower than the ones at the edges.
 The average of the transverse velocity can be evaluated as~ \cite{PHENIX:2003wtu},

 In our calculations, we have varied the parameter $n$ to explore a range of flow profiles within the Tsallis Blast-Wave model.
 Here, $R$ is the maximum radius of the expanding source at freeze-out ($0<\xi<1$).
 For the LHC energy regime, the chemical potential ($\mu$) is set to be 0 due to the the near symmetry in the particle-antiparticle production.
 Thus the invariant momentum spectrum for identified particles is written as,